Rómulo Betancourt: Personal life

 Rómulo Betancourt was a very close friend of the governor of Puerto Rico, Luis Muñoz Marín, visiting the island often and frequently exchanging political views with him, viewing him as a political advisor on democracy.
 Although they disagreed on certain issues they remained faithful friends.
 On one occasion in 1963, he refused to attend the inauguration of Juan Bosch as president of the Dominican Republic if Bosch did not extend an invitation to Muñoz Marín, who had provided a safe haven for Bosch and various members of his political party in Puerto Rico.
 Betancourt attended the funeral of his friend in 1980.

 In popular culture

-The documentary film CAP 2 Intentos (English: CAP 2 Attempts), directed by Carlos Oteyza, focuses on Betancourt's presidency between 1959 and 1964, after dictator Marcos Pérez Jiménez was deposed.
+The documentary film Rómulo Resiste (English: Rómulo Resists), directed by Carlos Oteyza, focuses on Betancourt's presidency between 1959 and 1964, after dictator Marcos Pérez Jiménez was deposed.